altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - I try to solve complex problems by building AI-based solutions
+ - I try to solve complex problems by building AI-based systems
  - I'm a cookery enthusiast, runner and traveler
  - I have an amazing wife and two cats